Psychiatric Nurse in Lesotho providing counselling

 ACcess PIH UHC Tool

-Using qualitative assessment methods rather than purely quantitative data-based information is crucial to understanding many community issues and needs.
-Numbers work well to show comparisons, progress, and statistics of community efforts, but they cannot express motives, opinions, feelings, or relationships.
-Several qualitative methods can be used in assessing issues or community needs, such as individual interviews, group interviews, community or other large meetings, observations, and interpretation of records or transcripts.
-This section discusses how PIH has used these qualitative methods to help inform mental health programs.
+Qualitative methods are crucial to understanding lived experience and community needs.
+While quantitative data allow for comparisons and highlight progress, they cannot express motives, opinions, feelings, or relationships.
+Several qualitative methods can be used to examine community challenges and needs, such as individual and group interviews, community meetings, and interpretation of records or transcripts.
+This section provides examples of how PIH has used qualitative methods to help inform mental health programs development.

 Patient talking to healthcare worker